2017 Baby Wipes

 Ease of opening and dispensing

-Canstar Blue commissions Colmar Brunton to survey 1,300 Australian consumers across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have purchased or used disposable nappies within the past 6 months – in this case, 1,131 Australians.
+Canstar Blue commissioned Colmar Brunton to survey 1,300 Australian parents across a range of relevant categories to measure and track customer satisfaction.
+The outcomes reported are the results from customers within the survey group who have purchased and used baby wipes in the last 6 months – in this case, 1,053 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.